deadc0de6/gocatcli/README.md

 If you want to contribute, feel free to do a PR.

-The `test.sh` script handles the linting and runs the tests.
+The `tests.sh` script handles the linting and runs the tests.

 # Thank you